• Skip to main content

 At the base of this mighty arch, modelled after the Roman Arch of Titus, is the Tomb of the Unknown Soldier, but the ambitious will want to climb the 269 steps up to the viewing terrace for the endless views.

-#6 Visit the Cluny Museum
+Visit the Cluny Museum

-The medieval Musée de Cluny, the National Museum of the Middle Ages, is one of the most cherished museums in Paris – at least in my books – mainly because I’m a sucker for the scarlet Unicorn Tapestries, seen on needlepoint cushion covers around the world (not to mention the walls of Gryffindor common room in Harry Potter).
+The medieval Musée de Cluny, the National Museum of the Middle Ages, is one of the most cherished museums in Paris – at least in my books – mainly because I’m a sucker for the scarlet Unicorn Tapestries, seen on needlepoint cushion covers around the world.
+Not to mention the walls of Gryffindor common room in Harry Potter.

-With one of the best collections of medieval art anywhere, the Cluny is also interesting for the building itself.
+With one of the best collections of medieval art anywhere, the Musée national du Moyen Âge, Thermes et hôtel de Cluny (its full name is a mouthful), is also interesting for the building itself.
 It’s housed in the 14th century Hotel de Cluny, a Gothic mansion that was the home of the Abbots of Cluny.

 This in turn is built on the site of a third-century Roman bath complex.
 Its fantastic location in the Latin Quarter only adds to the draw.